Buildings

 Mohun Annex

-Mohun Annex houses the administrative offices of the Communications and Marketing Department.
+Mohun Annex houses the offices of Communications and Marketing.

 Rosary Hall Library and Learning Commons